SOCCER DEFENSIVE WALL BUILDING

 The first player to start the building of a traditional defensive wall is designated as the “Anchor” or the “Post-man.”
 This is usually the tallest of the available midfielders or strikers.
 Upon hearing the call for a wall, the Anchor immediately moves to the location on the field that is: 1.)
 On an imaginary line from the near post of the goal to the ball; and, 2.)
 10-yards away from the ball.
 The initial location found by the Anchor is rarely exactly on the optimal spot.
 Accordingly, as soon as the Anchor reaches the location, this player then may turn and face the goalkeeper, who now acts as the wall setter.

 Upon calling for the wall, the goalkeeper moves to the near post and directs the Anchor to the exact position desired by the goalkeeper.
 That position should center the body of the Anchor over the imaginary line running from the near post to the ball.
 This is done by the goalkeeper first saying “Left” or “Right” and then stating the number of steps required.
 “Left” or “Right” is always defined as being from a defensive posture, looking out from the goal, even though the Anchor may be facing back at their goalkeeper.
 The distance of a “step” is defined by the coach in advance and replicated in practice.
 This could also include a “half-step.”
 To reinforce which way the Anchor is to move, the goalkeeper also emphatically points in the proper direction.
 For example, while pointing toward the right touchline, the goalkeeper would say, “Right, one step.”
 As an option, the Anchor does not have to face the goalkeeper.
 The instant the Anchor is positioned properly, the goalkeeper states, “Hold.”
 This may be accompanied by a visual signal where the goalkeeper clasps the palms of both hands together with arms raised above the head.
-If the Anchor is facing the goal, the Anchor turns around to face the ball.
+If the Anchor is facing the goal, the Anchor then immediately turns around to face the ball.

 It should be noted that, while the goalkeeper is positioning the Anchor, the goalkeeper’s vision is being screened from the ball by the very wall that is being built.
 Accordingly, the goalkeeper needs to set the Anchor quickly, then move to a proper position to both: 1.)
 Get clear from the possibility of an “unsighted” shot; and, 2.)
 Protect the far side of the goal.
 As the Anchor is being set, the other players to be in the wall should have already arrived.
 They always face the ball.
 Based on instruction and practice, each of these players should know exactly which place they should take next to the Anchor.
 Often this is based on the player’s height, from the tallest, down.
 These players may also be designated by a number, with the Anchor identified as Number One, and each successive player designated by the next-highest number.
 These players fill in, shoulder-to-shoulder, in order, starting next to the Anchor and then closer to the midline of the field.
 As the Anchor is moved by the goalkeeper, the players in the wall must shift accordingly.
 It is the Anchor’s responsibility to ensure that the other players in the wall are positioned properly.

 In this scenario, the final position of the Anchor is such that, if someone was looking along the imaginary line from the ball to the near post, the post would appear to be “coming out of the Anchor’s head.”
 The coach, in concert with the goalkeeper, may determine that they want the Anchor to be positioned a full-body-width outside the post in order to block a bending ball to the near side.
-Similarly, the coach needs to determine exactly how tightly the players are to be packed, when they are shoulder-to-shoulder, and the stance of their legs, especially the distance between the players’ feet, both as individuals and in relation to the person next to them.
+Similarly, the coach needs to determine exactly how tightly the players are to be packed, when they are shoulder-to-shoulder, and the stance of their legs, especially the distance between the players’ legs, both as individuals and in relation to the person next to them (with neither being greater than the width of the ball).
 Both of these determinations are based on the very specific purpose that the wall is built: 1.)
 To block a direct shot; and, 2.)
 To make any other shot be as difficult as possible.
 Any “gaps” wide enough to let a ball pass through must not be permitted and any actions on the part of the players as the ball is shot must not let a ball get through.
 If the ball is on the midline (straight-on to the goal), or close to the midline, the coach and the goalie should have determined in advance whether the wall is to be built to the right or to the left post.
 The goalie should still confirm this orally when it happens.

 A wall may be tested for gaps in practice by shooting at it.
 By convention or local rules, players in a wall are permitted to engage in “protection” of certain body parts.
 Men and boys may cover their genitals with their hands and women and girls may cover their breasts with their arms.
 Hands or arms must be held tightly to the body before the shot and may not be moved toward the ball when it arrives.
 To do so, and make contact with the ball, is a handling violation.
 Players may jump at the time the ball is kicked in order to try to get a little bit of extra height to improve the effectiveness of the wall.
 This is fine, but they must not jump so high that a ball can pass under their feet on the ground.
-Players may turn their bodies when the ball is shot, as a natural reaction to avoid getting struck, but this must be overcome because of the gap it creates between players.
+Players might instinctively turn their bodies when the ball is shot, as a natural reaction to avoid getting struck, but this must be overcome because of the gap it creates between players.
 Players in the wall must not rush at the kick for the same reason.
 Deflecting a header over the crossbar should be practiced.
 Players in a wall are to be stoic, stand firmly facing the ball, and absorb whatever comes their way.

 As soon as the shot is taken, players in the wall must react immediately to what has happened to the ball.
 Unless the ball goes out of bounds, it is in play and likely to still be in a very dangerous area.
 The ball may be safely in the possession of the goalkeeper.